25 Unhealthiest Dog Breeds (With the Most Health Issues): Vet Reviewed Facts

 4. Cocker Spaniel

 Next up on our list of most unhealthy dog breeds is the Cocker Spaniel.
-These small dogs boast a serious array of health problems, including glaucoma, patellar luxation, and gastric torsion.
-Cocker Spaniels may be tiny, but they can hurt themselves with all the gusto of a dog many times their size.
+These small dogs can have a serious array of health problems, including glaucoma, patellar luxation, and chronic hepatitis.
+Intervertebral disc disease is also a common health issue in Cocker Spaniels, and they are among the dog breeds predisposed to developing dilated cardiomyopathy.

 5. Doberman Pinscher

 These missile-shaped mutts often suffer from cancer, gastric torsion, hip dysplasia, hepatitis, and more.
-Many people believe that Dobermans are a dangerous breed — but maybe that’s just because they might be contagious.
+Dobermans are also among the breeds with a predisposition to developing dilated cardiomyopathy.

 Like English Bulldogs, the Bloodhound’s most adorable trait is also his Achilles’ heel.
 This breed’s droopy eyes are incredibly prone to diseases like dry eyes, glaucoma, and eyelid deformities.